RPrebellatto/dio-tasks/README.md

-# COOKBOOK
+# My Tasks

-## Hello!
-This is a example of cookbook repository made during lesson at DIO.
-It has being created to practice and show skills in commiting to GitHub.

-### Recipes

-- Chicken Strogonoff
+## A repository for Digital Innovation One lessons and challenges